Gabriel-PF/Whac-a-mole/README.md

 In this version I tried to emulate the functionalities of the game, using the powers of the JavaScript to create the logic behind it.

 MVP
 Game has six holes in which the moles pop up randomly, each time they appear, player should move the mouse and try to hit it, this game test your hand-eye coordination.
-You are your own adversary try to beat your previously score.
+You are your own adversary try to beat your previous score.
 Depending on your score a different message will appear when the time is up.

+Able to use a lot of fundamentals we've learn,

 Backlog
 add scoreboard
-Ability to start the game on increased dificulty lvl Build "Game Over" screen
+Ability change dificulty lvl
+Build "Game Over" screen
 Fix some bugs
 Improve the design